Advent Sunday - Peace

 "Hurry up and wait" is a phrase used to refer to a situation in which one is forced to increase speed in order to complete a certain task, or arrive at a certain destination, by a specified time; only for nothing to happen at that time, often because other required tasks are still awaiting completion.
 In the hustle and bustle of the holiday season, shopping becomes a challenge taken up by those brave enough to withstand the crowds and lines to achieve the goal of acquiring the right gifts for family or friends.

 Shopping is an art form, especially during the holiday season.
-Many have circumvented the challenge via online shopping—the ability to bypass the line and have gifts delivered right to your door.
+Many have circumvented the challenge via online shopping—the ability to bypass the physical line and have gifts delivered right to your door.
 Stress-free.
 Peaceful.

 Oh, wouldn’t it be nice if life worked that way?